ameyagv/-DevOps-Pipelines/status_report_2.md

 - This will take about 30-40 hours of work as it involves writing another step in the deployment workflow after the production deployment that runs after a certain wait time, and then runs the script created by Ameya.
 If the script fails, then the previous docker image will have to be pulled and deployed using Ansible, for this the ansible playbooks need to be modified.

 3. Subodh (sgujar)
+- Implement

-- Implement load balancing setup for the production environment and allow for blue/green deployment by using load balancer and two prod servers.
+balancing setup for the production environment and allow for blue/green deployment by using load balancer and two prod servers.
 - This will take about 40 hours of work as it involves setting up the ansible playbook for the load balancer and setup the appropriate algorithm for the same.
 Also another important part is to determine how the blue green deployment can be made possible in the current workflow.

 ## Retrospective